fluxcd/terraform-provider-flux/docs/guides/customize-flux.md

 has to be done.
 This could be changing the resource requests or limits for a controller, adding annotations or labels, or modifying container settings.

 When deploying Flux with the CLI the recommended solution is to [modify the Kustomization file](https://fluxcd.io/docs/installation/#customize-flux-manifests).
-When using terraform to bootstrap flux, the `flux_sync` data source provides a `patch_names` argument and corresponding `patch_file_paths` output value that allow users to provide patches to the initial `kustomize.yaml` in the same manner.
+When using terraform to bootstrap flux, the `flux_sync` data source provides a `patch_names` argument and corresponding `patch_file_paths` output value that allow users to provide patches to the `kustomize.yaml` in the same manner.

 This guide assumes that you have setup Flux with Terraform already.
 Follow the [GitHub guide](./github) for a quick example to get a Kubernetes cluster with Flux installed in it.